The reflection representation in the homology of subword order: Rank-selection in

-\begin{proof} For fixed $k$, we will show that the Betti number of the $k$th Whitney homology is a polynomial in $(n-1)$ with nonnegative coefficients.
-By Proposition~\ref{BjStproof}, to compute the action of $S_n$, it is enough to carry out the appropriate M\"obius number (in effect, Betti number) computations.
+For fixed $k$, we will show that the Betti number of the $k$th dual Whitney homology is a polynomial in $(n-1)$ with nonnegative coefficients.
+By Theorem~\ref{BjStproof}, to compute the action of $S_n$, it is enough to carry out the appropriate M\"obius number (in effect, Betti number) computations.